knative/community/elections/2023-TOC/README.md

 Please refer to the [TOC Election Charter] and understand that we care deeply about [limiting corporate campaigning].
-The election officers and members of the steering committee [pledge to recuse] themselves from any form of electioneering.
+The election officers and members of the Steering Committee [pledge to recuse] themselves from any form of electioneering.

 You should be running as a "brand free" individual, based on your contribution